Zach Stern enjoys a career as a saxophone soloist, chamber musician, and educator. His

 In addition to his activities with DSQ, Zach was invited to represent the University of Michigan at the Kennedy Center in Washington, D.C., as part of the Millennium Stage series with the Moanin’ Frogs Saxophone Sextet in 2013.
 As an undergraduate student at UM, he was the alto saxophonist with the Yersinia Saxophone Quartet, which won the Silver Medal at the 2009 Fischoff Chamber Music Competition and the Third Prize at the 2010 North American Saxophone Alliance Quartet Competition.
 YSQ was also featured as a soloist with the University of Michigan Concert Band under the direction of Dr. Rodney Dorsey,

-Committed as a teacher, Zach maintains a private saxophone studio of his own in the Ann Arbor and Metro-Detroit areas, having previously held positions as the UM Graduate Student Instructor for the Saxophone Studio and as the Saxophone Instructor at the Expressions Music Academy in Novi, MI.
+Zach maintains a large private saxophone studio of his own in the Ann Arbor and Metro-Detroit areas, having previously held positions as the UM Graduate Student Instructor for the Saxophone Studio and as the Saxophone Instructor at the Expressions Music Academy in Novi, MI.
 He has given master classes at Columbus State University, Wright State University, the University of Miami Frost School of Music, the University of Delaware, Grand Valley State University, Brevard Music Center, and other universities, high schools, and middle schools.
 Zach also gives saxophone and clarinet clinics to public schools and universities throughout the state of Michigan as a D’Addario Reserve Method Program Artist.

 Zach received both his Master of Music in Saxophone Performance and his Bachelor of Music in Saxophone Performance with Teacher Certification from the University of Michigan, where he served as the Teaching Assistant to Professor Donald Sinta, and was the recipient of the Laurence Teal Scholarship Award.
-Prior to studying with Professor Sinta, Zach studied with Dr. Scott Plugge.
+Prior to his studies at UM, Zach studied with Dr. Scott Plugge.